W (TV series)

 W (Korean: 더블유) is a 2016 South Korean television series, starring Lee Jong-suk and Han Hyo-joo.
 Consisting of 16 episodes, it aired on Wednesdays and Thursdays at 22:00 (KST) on MBC from July 20 to September 14, 2016.
 W centers on the clash between "two worlds": the real world and an alternate universe inside a webtoon, from which the title of the television series was taken.

 The series received praise for its unique premise and ranked first in Content Power Index in its premiere week.
-It achieved modest ratings of 11.63%, topping viewership ratings in its time slot for its entire run.
+It achieved respectable ratings of 11.63%, topping viewership ratings in its time slot for its entire run.
+The series also won numerous accolades at the 35th MBC Drama Awards, notably Drama of the Year, Daesang (Grand Prize) for Lee Jong-suk and Top Excellence awards for both lead actors.
+Additionally, the chemistry between the leads was well-received and they also won the Best Couple Award that year.

 Plot

-A romance takes place between Kang Chul (Lee Jong-Suk), who is super rich and exist in the webtoon “W,” and Oh Yeon-Joo (Han Hyo-Joo) who is a surgeon in the real world.
+A romance takes place between Kang Cheol (Lee Jong-suk), who is super rich and exists in the webtoon "W," and Oh Yeon-Joo (Han Hyo-joo) who is a surgeon in the real world.